Battle of the Narew River: The Battle

 In the autumn of 1282, a combined force of Lithuanians and Yotvingians, claimed to number 14,000 armed men, invaded Lubelszczyzna.
+The names of the commanders of this force were not recorded.
 The invading forces were divided into three divisions.
 After ravaging the Lublin region, they retreated with large booty.
-While retreating, the Lithuanian-Yotvingian army clashed with the pursuing Polish army led by Leszek the Black at an unknown location between Narew and Niemen.
+While retreating, the Lithuanian-Yotvingian army clashed with the pursuing Polish army led by Leszek the Black at an unknown location between Narew and Nemunas.

 The battle is believed to have occurred: